You may not always enjoy being in them, but business meetings remain the backbone of organisational life.

 2. Informal Meetings

-Informal business meetings include quick catch-ups, collaborative conversations or spur-of-the-moment brainstorming sessions between team members.
+Informal business meetings include quick catch-ups, collaborative conversations or spur-of-the-moment ad hoc meetings between team members.
 These are ideal for early-stage planning meetings, spontaneous idea generation or working out potential challenges.
-They usually have a looser meeting format and don’t always need a complete meeting agenda, but they do benefit from a clear meeting objective and a short, focused duration.
+They usually have a looser meeting format and don't always need a complete meeting agenda, but they do benefit from a clear meeting objective and a short, focused duration.

 3. Decision-Making Meetings